mmurphy2k/ai-case-study/README.md

 The market size for Hugging Face primarily targets the AI and machine learning sectors, particularly in natural language processing (NLP).
 This market is projected to reach tens of billions of dollars over the next few years.
 Specific estimates vary, but the NLP market alone is expected to grow significantly, driven by increasing demand for AI applications across various industries.[^2].

 According to HG Insights, there are 3,305 companies they track that use Hugging Face.
-That is a 84.21% increase in the last 12 months.
+That is a 84.21% increase in the last 12 months.[^8].

 * What solution does this company offer that their competitors do not or cannot offer?
 (What is the unfair advantage they utilize?)